Purpose of this document

 The purpose of this document is to describe how you can use Freespee to track and attribute inbound phone calls to a specific impression.

 To enable advanced tracking and attribution of inbound phone calls, each of your web visitors need to be served with a unique Call extension.
 The visitor's online journey can now be connected with the phone call he placed after arriving to your webpage.
 You simply add two lines of code on every webpage where you want Freespee to serve the visitor with a unique Call extension.

 Freespee integrates with your existing demand-side platforms for display, search and mobile using Freespee Apps (plugins).

 A rule set framework running on Freespee servers will look at the jsonp request data, extract information from it into a set of data (identifying information), and return a unique Call extension based on the identifying information.

 The identifying information can contain information such as unique website impression id, an impression id from an RTB network ad or third party data such as Google Adwords GCLID identifier for a Paid search visitor.

 A typical plugin integration

-Freespee uses sophisticated data mapping methods, to make sure your inbound phone calls from your webpage's visitors are associated with the proprietary identifiers from your different demand side platforms for search, display and mobile.
-This enables you to activate the Freespee data feed into connected platforms with one click.
-There is no need for you to manually tag clicks in your demand side platforms.
+Freespee uses sophisticated data mapping methods, to make sure your inbound phone calls from your webpage's visitors are associated with the proprietary identifiers from your different demand-side platforms for search, display and mobile.
+It enables you to activate the Freespee data feed into connected platforms with one click.
+There is no need for you to manually tag clicks in your demand-side platforms.